biotope/biotope-element/docs/styling.md

 `;
 ```

-This will produce the same result as the example above at the beginning of this section.
+This will produce the same result as the previous example.

 Additionally, as we mentioned before, this will also work if you give the `createStyle` function an
 object that is "toStringable".
 This next example is equal to the one above.